 Also, minor modifications are required at the Bernardo Substation in Rancho Bernardo and the Rancho Carmel Substation on Innovation Drive in Carmel Mountain Ranch to accommodate the power line enhancements.

-Currently, the Artesian Substation is a 69/12kV distribution substation built in 2004 on an approximately two-acre industrial-zoned site on Camino Del Sur.
+The Artesian Substation, built in 2004, is a 69/12kV distribution substation on a two-acre industrial-zoned site on Camino Del Sur.
 Two existing 69/12kV power lines connect the substation to SDG&E’s electric grid and six distribution lines feed the local communities.
-As part of this project, SDG&E will expand the Artesian Substation with a 230/69kV yard just adjacent (east) of the existing 69k/12kV yard on SDG&E’s property.
+The Artesian Substation will be expanded with a 230/69kV yard adjacent (east) of the existing 69k/12kV yard on SDG&E’s property.
 Two 230kV lines and two additional 69kV power lines will be looped into the substation.
-A sound wall will be installed to help minimize noise.

-The existing 69kV power lines between the Artesian and Bernardo Substations will be replaced with newer, same-size, upgraded lines and equipment.
-As part of this work, 19 existing wood poles will be replaced with new fire-resistant steel poles and 20 existing wood poles will be reframed so that existing equipment can be upgraded.
-On average, the replaced poles will be 10 percent taller than existing poles.
+The 69kV power lines between the Artesian and Bernardo Substations will be replaced with upgraded lines and equipment.
+Nineteen existing wood poles will be replaced with new fire-resistant steel poles.
+An additional twenty wood poles will be reframed so that existing equipment can be upgraded.
+The replaced poles will be about 10 percent taller than existing poles.

-When designing a project, SDG&E considers many options as part of the evaluation, including cost impacts to ratepayers, potential short-term and long-term impacts to the environment, impacts to private property, and utilization of existing electric utility rights-of-way.
-Underground lines were considered by SDG&E as one of the alternatives for this project, but we did not select undergrounding these existing lines because ratepayers would bear the burden of the costs.
+When designing a project, SDG&E considers many options as part of the evaluation, including cost impacts to customers, potential short-term and long-term impacts to the environment, impacts to private property and utilization of existing electric utility rights-of-way.
+Underground lines were considered by SDG&E as one of the alternatives for this project, but we did not select undergrounding these existing lines because customers would bear the burden of the costs.
 Ultimately, it was up to the California Public Utilities Commission (CPUC) to approve the proposed project and determine if the power lines should be undergrounded.

 One of our top priorities is providing you with safe and reliable energy which includes making improvements to our system.
 The below areas will be affected by the expansion of the Artesian Substation.